ashwani100596/task/README.md

 ## Public repo:
 In a public repo Anyone on the internet can see this repository.
 You choose who can commit.

-# TO clone a repo:
+# To clone a repo:
 git clone http url

  # To create Branch: